TheFoot/vue-grid-designer/docs/CONTRIBUTING.md

 ## Component Demo / Github Pages
 The Vue component is showcased using a small demo app found in `src/demo`.
 The `serve` build command compiles this source into `dist/demo` and opens the browser to run this app.
-It uses [MiniCSS](https://minicss.org) for simple responsive styling.
+It uses [Bootstrap](https://getbootstrap.com) for responsive styling.
 (The packaged Vue component does not include this - only scoped styles included within the component).

 The `build` command copies the demo app into the `docs` folder which is used by github pages to host the demo app.